egeatmaca/Legalpha/README.md

 ![Image](./screenshots/1.png)

 ## Problem
-For equal rights, everyone should have equal access to legal consulting.
+For equal rights, everyone should have equal access to legal information / consulting.

 ## Solution
-A chatbot giving easy to digest answers to law questions . <br/> With paragraph references to prevent disinformation!
+A chatbot giving easy to digest answers to law questions
+- Free for everyone to use
+- With paragraph references to prevent disinformation

 ### Scope
 The scope of this project is limited to tenancy law in Germany for now.